 It is not uncommon for projects to run behind schedule as unexpected problems arise.
 When this happens, time constraints can force your QA team to execute test campaigns in a shorter amount of time or to postpone certain tests to meet fast-approaching deadlines.

 These constraints can make it rather difficult to properly execute tests, which can lead to a breakdown in the quality of the web or mobile application.

 Crowdtesting makes it possible to test web and mobile applications via a community of freelance, professional testers to assist understaffed or overloaded QA teams.
-Crowdtesting can also be used to carry out an entire user acceptance test, which is great for organisations that lack a dedicated team of QA testers and analysts.
+Crowdtesting can also be used to carry out an entire user acceptance test, which is great for organizations that lack a dedicated team of QA testers and analysts.

 Crowdtesting even enables organizations to test their apps and sites when needed including outside of regular business hours to make up for lost time or meet upcoming deadlines.

 As testing professionals, crowdtesters possess the know-how required to properly and efficiently test different digital services.
 Often, test campaigns can be planned and executed very quickly.

 The time gained or saved as a result of crowdtesting can be used to further the development of your web or mobile applications or begin working on bug fixes uncovered during the test.